 Zabka case study: How retailers approach click-and-collect

 As part of their digitalization strategy, Zabka, one of the largest Polish retail chains, offers a click-and-collect service.
 When ordering on the Zabka mobile app, customers can choose the click-and-collect option.
 Zabka guarantees that the ordered items, especially consumable products, have a long shelf life and will be securely packed.

 This option minimized physical contact between shoppers, storefront staff members, and courier personnel during the COVID-19 pandemic and helped them stay safe.
 Zabka’s patrons conveyed how their click-and-collect model was particularly reassuring to those who had elderly and vulnerable family members.

 Zabka's click-and-collect services enable customers to shop efficiently and securely.
 Image source: Zabka.

 One of the reasons why Zabka is an exemplary retailer in their deployment of click-and-collect is their rapid fulfillment time.
 Upon order confirmation, their items will be available for in-store pickup within a mere 15 minutes, which is about the time it would take the average shopper to walk to the Zabka branch nearest to them.

 Elevating the post-purchase experience

 Some shoppers may see click-and-collect as a mere gimmick or something to use only in very specific situations.
-However, it’s a business model that's rapidly growing in popularity because of the benefits it offers to both shoppers and retailers.
+However, this autonomous stores model that's rapidly growing in popularity because of the benefits it offers to both shoppers and retailers.